Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

 The upper line of Figure~\ref{fig:nt_dists_probs} shows the distribution of probabilities and a scatterplot of probabilities aggregated by town for the DNN model.
 As may be expected, towns such as Grays, Stevenage, Crawley, Burnley, Slough, Milton Keynes, Luton, and Bracknell take the dubious distinction of being amongst the most artificial.
 In contrast, older towns such as Scarborough, Chesterfield, Halifax, Margate, York, Sunderland, Norwich, Blackpool, and Birkenhead feature on the opposite end of the spectrum.
 Interestingly, historical towns with larger populations, such as Blackpool, Birkenhead, and Eastleigh, show clear expanses of planned development; however, unlike the more recent planned developments of the 20th century, these locations demonstrate older planning influences containing enmeshed street networks and assortments of land-uses that have more readily been intermingled with residential.
 Conversely, as is the case with Cambridge, towns with picturesque historic cores that may have been expected to feature more prominently in the historical category can be held back by newer peripheral development.
 Examples include business and industrial districts, residential enclaves, and larger-scale forms of institutional development that fragment the urban fabric while leaving little room for granular land-uses to take root.

 Whereas the model points in the right direction, there are situations that can be confounding on closer scrutiny.
 These are likely attributable to three scenarios.
 The first is the case of murky exemplars, where certain types of newer land-use morphologies such as light industrial or big box stores can feature relatively prominently even in historic towns.
 The model may therefore deduce that these morphologies are, to a certain degree, not entirely out of place in historical locations.
 The second situation may be due to the inclusion of larger pedestrian thresholds (up to $1600m$), in which case the model may override impressions given by an immediately adjacent street (e.g. an apparently walkable retail street) due to more distant considerations (such as a lack of nearby population densities).
 A third situation may be attributable to probability distributions, where potentially ambiguous locations may skew in one direction or the other.
-These are not insurmountable challenges and can be addressed through subsequent research by using semi-supervised methods involving smaller sets of curated exemplars and consideration for methods to calibrate probabilities to sets of qualitatively selected locations as a form of benchmark.